chadvidovcich/Poemkemon/README.md

     - I built a backend server using Express.
     - I integrated a database with my server using MongoDB.
     - I utilized Google OAuth 2.0 for user authentication.
-    - I built a frontend UI using Handlebars and Materialize CSS.
+    - I built a frontend client interface using React.
     - I wrote a clean and understandable readme with local installation instructions.
     - I used issues, feature branches and Pull Requests along the way to keep track of my progress.

 I wanted to expand my technology knowledge by using new tools for this project.
-Google OAuth 2.0 and handlebars were new and had well-written documentation that made them easy to work with.